dexpetkovic/zero-one-go/writing-tests/README.md

 }
 ```

-After that, we will call validNlAccount.Create() method, which should create the actual account, `createdAcc`:
+After that, we will call validNlAccount.Create(testConfig) method, which should create the actual account, `createdAcc`:
 ```
-    createdAcc, err := validNlAccount.Create()
+    createdAcc, err := validNlAccount.Create(testConfig)
 ```

-When we call `Create()`, it will create an account in Bank's API, and return back `Account` object.
+When we call `Create(testConfig)`, it will create an account in Bank's API, and return back `Account` object.
 We have to validate that upon creation, create method returned a correct Account type.
 We compare the `Type` and `ID` of the created account, and compare it with the values from `validNlAccount`.

+The test configuration is available in configuration_test.go and is exposed via `testConfig`.

 ```
     if err != nil ||